abhy-kumar/retrask/README.md

 # retrask

-Python Application, made using Flask
+Python Application for syncing text files, made using Flask.